evmos/evmos/docs/validators/testnet.md

 Claim your testnet {{ $themeConfig.project.testnet_denom }} on the [faucet](./../developers/faucet.md) using your validator account address and submit your validator account address:

 ::: tip
-For more details on how to configure your validator, follow the validator [setup](./setup/setup.md) instructions.
+For more details on how to run your validator, follow [these](./setup/run_validator.md) instructions.
 :::

 ```bash